-(3) If the applicant has met the required education standards set forth by the exchange as defined in division (W) of section 3905.01 of the Revised Code, the applicant shall have subsequently met all education requirements listed in that section.
+(3) If the applicant has met the required education standards set forth by the exchange as defined in division (W) of section 3905.01 of the Revised Code, the applicant shall have subsequently met all education requirements listed in this rule.

 (4) A certified insurance navigator must notify the department of a criminal conviction within thirty days of a court ruled conviction.

 (5) Information regarding individual insurance navigator certification applications (INS3003 rev. 04/2017) can be found on the department website.

 (D) Business entity insurance navigator certification

 Pursuant to section 3905.471 of the Revised Code, an insurance navigator business entity applying for certification must comply with the following requirements: